For a linear relationship, use the least squares regression line to model the pattern in the data and to make predictions.

 - For a linear relationship, use the least squares regression line to model the pattern in the data and to make predictions.

-Which line appears to be a better summary of the linear pattern in the data?
+How could we make a prediction using the linear pattern in the data?

 Learn By Doing